Safeguarding Statement & Policy

 Nominated Governor - Simon Worland

-At this school, the health, safety and well-being of every child are our paramount concern.
+At The Stoke Poges School, the health, safety and well-being of every child is our paramount concern.
 We listen to our pupils and take seriously what they tell us.
 Our aim is for children to enjoy their time as pupils in this school.
-We want to work in partnership with parents to help pupils achieve their full potential and make a positive contribution.
+We want to work in partnership with parents to help pupils stay safe, achieve their full potential and make a positive contribution.

-In accordance with our responsibilities under section 175/157 of the Education Act 2002, we have a Designated Safeguard Lead for Child Protection, Ms Astley, Headteacher and Additional Safeguard Lead for Child Protection, Mrs Powell, who have received appropriate training for their roles.
+In accordance with our responsibilities under section 175/157 of the Education Act 2002, we have a Designated Safeguard Lead for Child Protection, Liz Astley, and Additional Safeguard Leads for Child Protection, Amanda Benians and Carole Powell, who have received appropriate training for their roles.
 It is their responsibility to ensure that all staff in contact with children receive child protection awareness training on a regular basis.
-They are supported by Mrs Makkar who is the school’s lead on E-safety and Mrs Wright, the child protection governor.
+They are supported by Simon Worland, who is the designated child protection governor.

 On very rare occasions Social Care, whilst undertaking an investigation under s47 of the Children Act 1989, may want to speak to a child without parents’ knowledge.
 This would be a decision made in collaboration with partner agencies and would only be done in situations where a child might be at immediate risk.
 To gain consent at this point may increase the level of risk to the child or cause of a crime to be lost.

-The procedures, which we follow, have been laid down by the Local Safeguarding Children’s Board, and the school has adopted a Child Protection Policy in line with this for the safety of all.
-This fully complies with the Keeping Children Safe in Education (2016).
+The Local Safeguarding Children’s Board has laid down the procedure, which we follow, and the school has adopted a Child Protection Policy in line with this for the safety of all.
+Our policy complies with the Keeping Children Safe in Education (September 2018).